KCblama19/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The script 4-empty will create an empty file called hello.

 The script 5-execute will add execute permission to the owner of the file hello.

+The script 6-multiple_permissions will add  execute permission to the owner and the group owner, and read permission to other users, to the file hello.